aa-sharma/upper_karnali_tls/README.md

 $$H_2^2 \[H_2 - (H_1 - (w_{r1}^2 L^2 E A)/(24H_1^2) + a E A (T_2 - T_1)\]$$

-or the simplified version of the change-of-state equations:
+or the simplified version of the change-of-state equation:

 $$(w_{r2}^2 L^2 E A)/24$$